CivicActions/ssp-toolkit/docs/controls/RA.md

 - The CivicActions system environment employs the OpenSCAP scanner with the Red Hat STIG baseline to check for vulnerabilities.
 - The CivicActions application environment is tested by the penetration tester OWASP ZAP, an open-source web application security scanner to report on needed updates based on known flaws.

 CivicActions Operations has automated the process to perform the scans on a monthly basis.
 The resulting reports list vulnerabilities and rank them by severity.
-These reports are stored on an audit server and are used to inform changes to the system and verify that security controls are working correctly.
+These reports are stored in Amazon S3 buckets and are used to inform changes to the system and verify that security controls are working correctly.
 These scans are used to document the current state of the system, and to analyze security trends as changes are made over time.

 #### b

 ##### CivicActions

-CivicActions uses the automated vulnerability scanning tools OpenSCAP and OWASP ZAP are interoperable with standard web browsers, the Open Source Ansible infrastructure provisioning system and other Open Source tools employed by CivicActions.
+CivicActions employs the automated vulnerability scanning tools OpenSCAP and OWASP ZAP which are interoperable with standard web browsers, the Open Source Ansible infrastructure provisioning system and other Open Source tools.

 #### c